-- Successful adoption of Code Amendments related to the actions identified in the HPS. - City Council Ordinances related to the HPS actions (e.g., Tax Increment Financing, Construction Excise Tax, etc.). - Achievement of annual City work plan items related to actions in the HPS.
+- Successful adoption of Code Amendments related to the strategies identified in the HPS. - City Council Ordinances related to the HPS strategies (e.g., Tax Increment Financing, Construction Excise Tax, etc.).

+• Achievement of annual City work plan items related to strategies in the HPS.